tensorchord/envd/README.md

 <a href='https://coveralls.io/github/tensorchord/envd?branch=main'><img src='https://coveralls.io/repos/github/tensorchord/envd/badge.svg?branch=main' alt='Coverage Status' /></a>
 </p>

-> **⚠️ envd is still under heavy development, and subject to change. it is not feature-complete or production-ready.
-Please contact us in [discord](https://discord.gg/KqswhpVgdU) if there is any problem.**
+> **⚠️ envd is still under heavy development, and subject to change. it is not feature-complete or production-ready.**

-envd (`ɪnˈvdɪ`) is a **machine learning development environment** for data science and AI/ML engineering teams.
+envd (`ɪnˈvdɪ`) provides an alternative to Docker for AI/ML applications.

-🐍 **No Docker** - Focus on writing Python/R/Julia code, we will take care of Docker and development environment setup.

-🖨️ **Built-in Jupyter/VSCode** - First-class support for Jupyter and VSCode remote extension.
+🐍 **Escape Dockerfile Hell** - Developing with Python, saving time on writing Dockerfiles, bash scripts, and Kubernetes YAML manifests

-⏱️ **Save time** - Better cache management to save your time, keep the focus on the model, instead of dependencies.
+⏱️ **Save time** - Build the environment up to **7x faster**.

-☁️ **Local & cloud** - `envd` integrates seamlessly with Docker so that you can easily share, version, and publish `envd` environments with Docker Hub or any other OCI image registries.
+☁️ **Local & cloud** - `envd` images are OCI compatible, integrate with Docker and Kubernetes seamlessly.

-🔁 **Repeatable builds & reproducible results** - You can reproduce the same dev environment on your laptop, public cloud VMs, or Docker containers, without any change in setup.
+🔁 **Repeatable builds & reproducible results** - You can reproduce the same environment on your laptop, public cloud VMs, or Docker containers, without any change in setup.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/5100735/187891206-b32160f1-5f65-415e-869a-d314763d6f4b.svg" width="700"/>